1One1One1/ClearBoard/README.md

 # ClearBoard [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)]
 A simple program to clear your Clipboard history.
+For an instant download click this link: https://github.com/1One1One1/ClearBoard/blob/master/ClearBoard.exe

 # 🛠 Setup Instructions 🛠
 Simply download the ClearBoard.exe file in the repository and run the program.